isaiasmatewos/night-shift-control/README.md

 ## Make it start at login

-If you find Night Shift Control useful and want it launched everytime you login.
+If you find Night Shift Control useful and want it launched every time you login.
 You can add it to login items by going to System Preferences -\> Users & Groups -\> Login Items -\> click the '+' button and find Night Shift Control.

 ## How to build